xzxADIxzx/Join-and-kill-em-together/assets/README.md

    * Set the non-power-of-two option to `None`
 4. Replace the corresponding meta file.

+## Extra
+1. Copy the corresponding folder.
+2. Add to the bundle via the bottom window.

 ## Icons
 1. Copy the corresponding folder.
 2. Configure all of the textures: